'Great Gatsby' director, cast come home with Sydney premiere

 Locations around New South Wales serve as backdrops, while the picturesque town of Mount Wilson in the Blue Mountains, 100 km (60 miles) west of Sydney, stood in for Long Island.

-"The Great Gatsby", which also stars Carey Mulligan and Tobey Maguire, has polarized critics but Luhrmann shrugged off the negative reviews.
+"The Great Gatsby", which also stars Carey Mulligan and Tobey Maguire, has polarised critics but Luhrmann shrugged off the negative reviews.

-"Fitzgerald was heavily criticized when he wrote the book.
+"Fitzgerald was heavily criticised when he wrote the book.
 He was buying copies before he died just to make up his sales," Luhrmann said.

 "Last week he sold more books than he ever did in his life and if that's because of the film then I'm all right with that."